ZKGTX/algorithms-and-data-structures/README.md

-Study and practice algorithms and data structures of Java language
+This repository is dedicated to studying algorithms and data structures of Java language/